 It is a scheme used by securities traders to manipulate the price of stock ahead of transactions that they wish to execute, creating more advantageous executions for themselves.
-It is a variety of a stratagem that has come to be called spoofing, itself an element of high-frequency trading.
+It is a variety of a stratagem that has come to be called spoofing, a rare but unfortunate element of high-frequency trading.

 A trader is looking to buy 1,000 shares of XYZ stock, which is trading at $20.00 per share.
 In hopes of pushing its price down, he enters four large orders to sell: